 Reason: It's essential to understand if our stakeholders have the same perception of the services that we think they have from the quantitative data we collect.
 Sometimes we find surprises.

-Benefit: Collecting this kind of data helps you understand what they are saying, thinking, feeling about the services that you are providing them.
+Benefit: Collecting this kind of data helps you understand what they are saying, thinking, and feeling about the services you are providing them.
 In the end, numbers don't mean anything if we cannot alleviate the problem we're addressing.

 4. Performance improvement

 Primary User: Incubators and accelerators with a short-term relationship with the underlying entrepreneurs.

 Reason: In this case, it might be hard to define outcome metrics since the contact happens for such a short period and in a very early stage of the entrepreneurs.

 Benefit: Measuring the performance of the incubator or accelerator in terms of how useful their intervention is to get funding, acquire new business skills, or get in contact with advisors, might be enough at this stage.

 Challenges: It still requires well-defined metrics that will be applied at the beginning of the intervention as a baseline and then at the end of six months after the intervention is over to understand what improved for the community development organization during that time.